andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/analyzing-swift-protocol-extensions-and-c-abstract-classes.md

 ### Preferring one over the other

 Needless to say, I prefer Swift protocol extensions over C# abstract classes (shocker).
 I love the composability they offer, while at the same time allowing me to provide default implementations where it's appropriate.
 In my opinion, Swift protocol extensions are the perfect blend of interface and abstract class in C#.
-If only C# had &#8220;interface extensions&#8221;. :]
+If only C# had "interface extensions&#8221;. :]

 Since we can apply multiple protocols to a Type to signify what the Type can do, and essentially compose its behavior, how might we diverge from the constraints we had previously when we tried to stick closely with the C# abstract class paradigm?

-Recall that I was uncomfortable with making a `MarathonRunner` have ability to swim and cycle, however &#8220;average&#8221; that ability may be.
+Recall that I was uncomfortable with making a `MarathonRunner` have ability to swim and cycle, however "average&#8221; that ability may be.
 What I really want is to break things out a bit more, but still be able to provide that default implementation when I want it.

 How might I refactor this by leveraging even more of the power of Swift protocol extensions?